 Diving on 36% Enriched Air Nitrox your maximum depth is 29 metres (95 feet).

-Although there are written & printed Nitrox dive tables also known as a Nitrox depth chart.
+There are written & printed Nitrox dive tables also known as a Nitrox depth chart.
 These charts and tables use a combination of Nitrox diving calculations or a Nitrox calculator.
 The Nitrox dive tables calculator takes several factors into account that are not discussed on this ‘jargon-free page.’
-When you do the Nitrox diving course, you will learn a lot of the scientific calculations, but mainly how to analyse your tank’s mixture and therefore your maximum depth for that dive.
+When you take the Nitrox diving course, you will learn a lot of the scientific calculations, but mainly how to analyse your tank’s mixture and therefore your maximum depth for each dive.
 PADI Nitrox dive tables and the PADI Nitrox dive tables PDF are readily available for those who do the PADI Enriched Air Nitrox course.

 Myths about Diving on Nitrox